A robust approach for time-bin encoded photonic quantum information protocols

+\parTitle{Scheme for generating and measuring arbitrary high-dimensional time-bin photonic states} In the context of state tomography, the HOM measurement scheme shifts the challenge of performing arbitrary projective measurements in high dimensions to the task of preparing high-dimensional reference states.
+In order to do this, we propose an efficient probabilistic scheme to generate arbitrary high-dimensional quantum states via quantum walk (QW) dynamics~\cite{innocenti2017quantum}.
+This approach has previously been realized in high-dimensional orbital angular momentum states~\cite{giordani2019experimental,suprano2021dynamical} and with 2D walks in the transverse momentum~\cite{esposito2023generation}.

+The core tool for this task is a one-dimensional, discrete-time QW~\cite{aharonov1993quantum, venegas2012quantum} that involves two quantum systems: a walker implemented in the time-bin degree of freedom and a coin realized by the polarization.
+The QW dynamics (see Supplemental Material (SM)~II \cite{SI} ) can be used to prepare arbitrary qudit states in the walker space by choosing the optimal coin operations, corresponding to polarization operations, at each step~\cite{innocenti2017quantum}.
+These dynamics produce a high-dimensional entangled target state in the coin-walker Hilbert space.
+The final pure walker state is probabilistically produced after projecting the coin state onto a suitable basis.
+Notably, it is always possible to optimize the set of polarization operations to maximize both the fidelity with an arbitrary target state and the success probability simultaneously~\cite{innocenti2017quantum, giordani2019experimental}.
+Furthermore, evidence suggests that the number of required steps grows only linearly with the dimension of the target state~\cite{innocenti2017quantum,giordani2019experimental}.

+We consider the time degree of freedom of a photon as the walker, living in an infinite dimensional space $H_{\rm w}$ spanned by discrete ``position states'' i.e., time-bin states $\{ \ket{t_i}_\mathrm{w}\}$, with $i \in \mathbb{N}$.
+The coin then corresponds to the polarization state of the photon, in a two-dimensional space $H_{\rm c}$ whose basis states, $\ket{\uparrow}\coloneqq\ket{H}$ and $\ket{\downarrow}\coloneqq\ket{V}$, denote the ``movement directions'' of the walker (see Refs.~\cite{schreiber2010photons,schreiber20122d,boutari2016large,lorz2019photonic,geraldi2021transient,fenwick2024photonic} for experimental realizations of time-bin-based quantum walks).

+This polarization-time QW is implemented robustly using only waveplates and birefringent elements.
+Each step involves waveplates (quarter-half-quarter) setting the polarization (coin) state, followed by implementing a birefringent delay (temporal walk) exceeding the photons' coherence length.
+Finally, coin projection via a waveplate and PBS generates arbitrary time-bin states (see Fig.~\ref{fig:concept}b).
+Crucially, the QW can operate in a single spatial mode without spatial interferometers.
+The number of steps, $n$, determines the dimensionality ($n+1$), and adjusting waveplates alone modifies state generation or measurement, making this approach far more practical than spatial interferometric setups.

-\parTitle{Measurements of time-bin qubits} To verify the experimental performance of the scheme depicted in Fig.~\ref{fig:concept}, we carry out an experiment using single photons (see Fig.~\ref{fig:exp}).
-A pair of photons is generated using spontaneous parametric down-conversion (SPCDC) by a pulse at time $t_0$, in a separable state of time and polarization $\ket{t_0}_s\ket{H}_s \otimes \ket{t_0}_i\ket{V}_i$, where the subscripts indicate signal and idler photon, respectively (see Supplemental Material).
+\parTitle{Experimental demonstration for qubit and qutrit states} To verify the experimental performance of the scheme depicted in Fig.~\ref{fig:concept}, we carry out an experiment using single photons (see Fig.~\ref{fig:exp}).
+A pair of photons is generated using spontaneous parametric down-conversion (SPDC) by a pulse at time $t_0$, in a separable state of time and polarization $\ket{t_0}_s\ket{H}_s \otimes \ket{t_0}_i\ket{V}_i$, where the subscripts indicate signal and idler photon, respectively (see SM~III \cite{SI}).
+The signal and idler photons are split based on their polarization into paths 1 and 2, where the QW1 and QW2 are implemented to encode the target and reference states, respectively.
+To perform the HOM measurements, the photons are recombined in a single path and interfere via a final HWP at $22.5^\circ$ and PBS.